Advertiser Disclosure

 How Do Air Canada Flight Passes Work?

-Air Canada Flight Passes are pre-booked bundles of credits that can be redeemed toward flights between particular regions.
+Air Canada Flight Passes are pre-booked bundles of credits that can be redeemed for flights at a fixed price.

-Flight Passes aren’t necessarily good deals for all travellers, but there are specific situations in which they can be valuable, and it’s worth understanding how they work to see if they’re something you wish to pursue.
+Flight Passes might not be the best option for all travellers, but there are specific situations in which they can be particularly valuable, and it’s worth understanding how they work to see if they’re something you wish to leverage.

 Air Canada Flight Passes: The Basics

-Flight Passes are pre-booked packages of one-way flights that may be redeemed for travel between specific geographical areas during a specific time period.
+Air Canada Flight Passes are pre-booked packages of one-way flights that can be redeemed for travel between specific geographical areas during a specific time period.

-In other words, rather than buying separate flights between two areas, either as round-trip or one-way bookings, you prepay for a bundle of one-way credits that may be redeemed at your leisure when you decide to fly.
+In other words, rather than buying separate flights between two areas either as round-trip or one-way bookings, you prepay for a bundle of one-way credits that can be redeemed at your leisure when you decide to fly.

 Air Canada is among the many airlines that offer Flight Pass products.
 Air Canada Flight Passes fall under two broad categories: Unlimited Flight Passes and or Fixed-Credit Flight Passes.